Heisen-blue/drucker/pages/usage.md

 If you run into troubles check the [Troubleshooting](troubleshooting.md) section.

----

 ## Quick start

-!!! note ""
+{:.alert .alert-info}
 To setup a new project, see [Fresh install of Drupal](#fresh-install-of-drupal-new-project) section below.

 To setup the environment in an existing project powered by Drucker, follow these commands: